gaborbernat/bernat-tech/content/posts/pycon-us-2026-packaging-summit/index.md

 would give publishers staged uploads and atomic publish, and would tie into a sealed-release state.

-Emma noted that `==1.0.0` already pulls any matching local versions and dot-zero variants, so any change to upload-after-release semantics needs the version-specifier spec amended, not just installer behavior.
+Emma noted that `==1.0.0` already pulls any matching local versions and dot-zero variants, so any change to upload-after-release semantics needs the version-specifier spec amended, not only installer behavior.

 ### 3. PyPI as a CDN